 7.1.40 Each party shall bear its own costs of proceedings and representation.
+The Tribunal will make a determination as to costs even if there is a finding that the case is not proven by the Institute.

 Notification

 7.1.41 The Executive Officer shall provide a written statement of its decision to be communicated to both parties within 21 days of the conclusion of the hearing.